biobotus/biobot_web/README.md

 - [DataTables] to improve the display of various data,
 - [MongoDB] as the database,
 - [MJPG-Streamer] to enable live-streaming a video of the robot from its webcam,
-- [JSON Editor] to graphically create biological protocol files following the [Autoprotocol] open standard.
+- [JSON Editor] to graphically create biological protocol files following the [Autoprotocol] open standard,
+- [D3], to create graphs to display realtime TAC values.

 ![BioBot Home Page](/static/img/home_page.png "BioBot Home Page")